saumyasri056/accommodation-transport-booking/README.md

 -myquery.js

 •	myquery.js contains all javascript codes.

-•	Bootstrap Datepicker code is in index.html
+•	Bootstrap Datepicker code is in index.html.

 •	Two Controllers ; MainCtrl1 and MainCtrl2 exist.

-•	Function are there for color change
+•	Function are there for color change.

 •	Functions for alerts on clicking buttons.